allytrope/variant-analysis/README.md

 `MissingOutputException` - Usually, can just be rerun and will work.
 Likely due to system latency.
 Otherwise, if the same file continues to cause this problem, the rule's output (if any) does not match the file(s) listed under the rule's `output`.

-`JSONDecodeError` - This can appear even without actually using JSON in this project's code.
-Removing the `.snakemake` directory appears to fix this.
+`JSONDecodeError` - Removing the `.snakemake/metadata` directory (which has JSON files) appears to fix this.
+This issue is documented here: https://github.com/snakemake/snakemake/issues/1342.
+Newer versions of `snakemake` may not have this problem.

 Sometimes, submitted Snakemake commands will persist even when running of jobs has stopped.
 To deal with this, occasionally check running processes with `ps -ax | grep variant-analysis`.
 The first column of each row shows the process_id.
 For a "zombie process" with id `12345`, we could clear it with `kill -9 12345`.